On the decomposition into Discrete, type II and type III $C^*$-algebras: Introduction

 \begin{thm} Let $A$ and $B$ be $C^*$-algebras.

 \smnoind (a) Assume that $B$ is either strongly Morita equivalent to $A$ or is an essential extension of $A$.
-Then $A$ is discrete (respectively, of type $\tw$, of type $\ttr$ or semi-finite) if and only if so is $B$.
+Then $A$ is discrete (respectively, of type $\tw$, of type $\ttr$ or semi-finite) if and only if so is $B$ (see Theorem \ref{thm:sf-C-st-alg}(c) and Proposition \ref{prop:type-hered}(b)).

-\smnoind (b) If $A$ is discrete (respectively, of type $\tw$, of type $\ttr$ or semi-finite), $B$ is a hereditary $C^*$-subalgebra of $A$, and $J$ is an annihilator ideal of $A$, then both $B$ and $A/J$ are discrete (respectively, of type $\tw$, of type $\ttr$ or semi-finite).
+\smnoind (b) If $A$ is discrete (respectively, of type $\tw$, of type $\ttr$ or semi-finite), $B$ is a hereditary $C^*$-subalgebra of $A$, and $J$ is a normal ideal of $A$, then both $B$ and $A/J$ are discrete (respectively, of type $\tw$, of type $\ttr$ or semi-finite) (see Proposition \ref{prop:type-hered}(b)\&(c)).

-\smnoind (c) The class of discrete (respectively, semi-finite or type $\tw$) $C^*$-algebras is the smallest class that contains all abelian (respectively, finite or anti-liminary finite) $C^*$-algebras and is closed under strong Morita equivalence and essential extension.
+\smnoind (c) The class of discrete (respectively, semi-finite or type $\tw$) $C^*$-algebras is the smallest class that contains all abelian (respectively, finite or anti-liminary finite) $C^*$-algebras and is closed under strong Morita equivalence and essential extension (see Theorem \ref{thm:small-class}).

-\smnoind (d) $A$ is of type $\ttr$ if and only if for every hereditary $C^*$-subalgebra $B\subseteq A$, there is an essential closed ideal of $B$ with the bidual being a properly infinite $W^*$-algebra. \end{thm}
+\smnoind (d) $A$ is of type $\ttr$ if and only if for every hereditary $C^*$-subalgebra $B\subseteq A$, there is an essential closed ideal of $B$ with the bidual being a properly infinite $W^*$-algebra (see Corollary \ref{cor:cp-type-III-anti-fin}). \end{thm}